 Research has also suggested that use of Medtronic Infuse BMP may increase the risk of cancer, as well as cause some men to become sterile.

-MEDTRONIC INFUSE BONE GRAFT CLASS ACTION LAWYERS
+MEDTRONIC INFUSE BONE GRAFT MASS TORT LAWYERS

-Although Medtronic was aware risks associated with off-label use, the company engaged in widespread over-prmotion of the Infuse bone graft, encouraging use during fusion surgery that was never properly studies and was known to cause serious side effects.
+Although Medtronic was aware risks associated with off-label use, the company engaged in widespread over-prmotion of the Infuse bone graft, encouraging use during fusion surgery that was never properly studied and was known to cause serious side effects.

 According to allegations raised in Medtronic Infuse lawsuits, the manufacturer: